-Assistant Professor of Film and Electronic Arts.
+Associate Professor of Film and Electronic Arts and Acting Director of EH for Fall 2017.
 B.A., Brown University; M.F.A., Milton Avery Graduate School of the Arts, Bard College.
 Has had work exhibited and screened at MoMA PS1’s Greater New York: Cinema (2010); Performa 09, New York (2009); Images Festival, Toronto (2009); and New Museum of Contemporary Art, New York (2008); among others.
 Has taught at Princeton University, Parsons The New School for Design, and the New School MA in Media Studies Program.
 At Bard since 2010.Miriam Felton-Dansky

 B.A., Barnard College; M.F.A., D.F.A., Yale University.
 Research and teaching interests include performance in the digital age; the contemporary and historical avant-gardes; and political theater and performance.
 She is a contributing editor of Theater, where she served as guest co-editor of special issues “Digital Feelings” (2016), “Digital Dramaturgies” (2012), and “Censorship and Contemporary Theater” (2008).
 She has been a theater critic for the Village Voice since 2009.
 Awards received include a Beinecke Rare Book and Manuscript Library Research Fellowship, Yale Dissertation Fellowship, and Theater magazine fellowships.
 Her book, “Viral Performance: Contagious Theater from Modernism to the Digital Age,” is forthcoming from Northwestern University Press.
 At Bard since 2012.